julyfun/how-to/README.md

 ## Contributions are welcomed

 Feel free to add new articles in this repo.
+Recommending `template.md` here to start with.

 If you meet problems on editing or pushing, please open an issue.